raspberrypilearning/sense-hat-data-logger/en/step_3.md

 [[[rpi-gui-idle-opening]]]

 - To begin this project, your will need to import the code to control your Sense HAT and you will also need a module to fetch the data and time from the Raspberry Pi.
-Start by adding these two lines of code.
+Start by adding these three lines of code.

 ```python
 from sense_hat import SenseHat